ypcode/site-designs-studio-v2/README.md

 # Site Designs Studio V2

 The Site Design Studio v2 is a new version of the solution.
-It is designed to be used as an entire solution on a tenant to provision the customization and configuration to the sites allowing its users to create and manage Site Designs and Site Scripts without the need to write any Powershell nor JSON.
+It is designed to be used as an entire solution on a tenant to provision the customization and configuration to the sites allowing its users to create and manage Site Designs and Site Scripts without the need to write any PowerShell nor JSON.

 ## Setup

 The solution is shipped as an application hosted in its own site collection.
-It can be installed using a setup powershell script (it requires PnP Powershell to be installed)
+It can be installed using a setup PowerShell script (it requires PnP PowerShell to be installed)

 The setup guide is [here](./setup/PnPPowershell/setup.md)